Chapter 6: Child Support and Spousal Maintenance

 This is complicated.
 Generally, the maximum interim period (that is where child support will continue to be paid in accordance with a court order despite the actual care) will be either:

-There are special circumstances where an interim care determination will not apply.
-This is likely to be circumstances of violence or neglect and evidence is required to prove the special circumstances.
+There are special circumstances where an Interim Care Determination will not apply.
+This is likely to be circumstances relating to the welfare of the child, such as violence or neglect and evidence is required to prove the special circumstances.

 Handy Tip